SquareSR/alternative-red-routes/Race-Route/README.md

 - Get the Antidote and the hidden Forest Potion

 > If you do not have EXP yet, spam Tackle if you get a L3 Caterpie
 > otherwise, run from any wild encounters
+> with the plan to KO a route 2 encounter before Brock w/ (TW +) Tackle spam

 **Weedle Guy:**
 - Good ATK (11-12 ATK @L6)